Contenuto principale

 This example shows how to check that the outputs of accelerated functions match the outputs of the underlying function.

 In some cases, the outputs of accelerated functions differ to the outputs of the underlying function.
-For example, you must take care when accelerating functions that use random number generation, such as a function that generates random noise to add to the network input.
+For example, you must take care when accelerating functions that use random number generation, such as a function that generates random noise to add to the function input.
 When caching the trace of a function that generates random numbers that are not dlarray objects, the accelerated function caches resulting random numbers in the trace.
 When reusing the trace, the accelerated function uses the cached random values.
 The accelerated function does not generate new random values.

 To check that the outputs of the accelerated function match the outputs of the underlying function, use the CheckMode property of the accelerated function.
-When the CheckMode property of the accelerated function is 'tolerance' and the outputs differ by more than a specified tolerance, the accelerated function throws a warning.
+When the CheckMode property of the accelerated function is "tolerance" and the outputs differ by more than a specified tolerance, the accelerated function throws a warning.

-Accelerate the function myUnsupportedFun, listed at the end of the example using the dlaccelerate function.
-The function myUnsupportedFun generates random noise and adds it to the input.
+Define an example function myUnsupportedFun that generates random noise and adds it to the input.
 This function does not support acceleration because the function generates random numbers that are not dlarray objects.

 accfun = dlaccelerate(@myUnsupportedFun)